 - fine Sea Salt for sprinkling

 - Preheat oven to 350F (178C).
 Arrange oven racks in center and just below center.
-Line one or two sheet pans with parchment paper (depending on how many tostadas your making).
+Line one or two sheet pans with parchment paper (depending on how many tostadas you're making).
 Set aside.

 - Lightly brush both sides of each tortilla with the olive oil/lime mixture.
 Place tortillas on the sheet pan, spread evenly, not overlapping.